-In our financial statements for the year ended December 31, 2020, we concluded that our recurring losses from operations and need for additional financing to fund future operations raise substantial doubt about our ability to continue as a going concern.
-Similarly, our independent accountants included an explanatory paragraph in their report on our financial statements for the year ended December 31, 2020 with respect to this uncertainty.
+As it relates to our financial statements for the year ended December 31, 2021 and as of the date of filing of this Annual Report, we concluded that our recurring losses from operations and need for additional financing to fund future operations raise substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern will require us to obtain additional funding.
 If we are unable to obtain sufficient funding, our business, prospects, financial condition and results of operations will be materially and adversely affected, and we may be unable to continue as a going concern.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to significantly delay, scale back or discontinue the development or commercialization of our iLet system or other research and development initiatives, or may be forced to reduce or terminate our operations.
 If we are unable to continue as a going concern, we may have to liquidate our assets and may receive less than the value at which those assets are carried on our financial statements, and it is likely that investors will lose all or a part of their investment.
 If we seek additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding to us on commercially reasonable terms, if at all.